gamescomputersplay/minesweeper-solver/README.md

 ## Files

 ### minesweeper_game.py
-Minesweeper game itself itself, plus some helper functions and constants, used throughout the project
+Minesweeper game itself, different game presets, plus some helper functions and constants, used throughout the project.

 ### minesweeper_solver.py
 The main part of the solver.
 Solver is stateless - all you need to do is make it aware of the game parameters (board size, and total number of mines) and pass in the current board.
 It will give you two lists: cells that are safe to click (no mines), and cells with mines.
 It also returns some stats about methods used to arrive at this conclusion.